cbeck88/krakenrs/README.md

 krakenrs
 ========

-A (WIP) Kraken API client in Rust.
+A Kraken API client in Rust.

+This library provides a Rust client object implementing many of the calls from the [Kraken REST API](https://docs.kraken.com/rest/) with an idiomatic Rust interface.

 - Requests and responses are strongly-typed, conversion done using [`serde_json`](https://docs.serde.rs/serde_json/)
 - [`reqwest`](https://docs.rs/reqwest/0.11.0/reqwest/) is used for https